aibeira/swgoh-shard-bot-doc/readme.md

 For information on commands that can be used to get data and information from the bot, please refer to the [Command Guide](command-guide.md).

+If you have questions, issues, or suggestions, please contact me at the [shard-bot-support Discord server](https://discord.gg/yX6qZm7).

 ## Example Discord output
 This bot will produce the following kinds of output about players in an arena shard in Discord: